intel-iot-devkit/how-to-code-samples/alarm-clock/cpp/README.md

 After running the program, you should see output similar to the one in the image below.<br>
 ![](./../../images/cpp/cpp-run-eclipse-successful-build.png)

-When the program uploads to the Intel® Edison board, your RGB LCD shows the current time.<br>
+When the program uploads to the Intel® IoT Platform, your RGB LCD shows the current time.<br>
 ![](./../../images/cpp/alarm-clock-lcd.jpg)

 Refer to ![How it Works](./../README.md#how-it-works) for details on the functionality.